5 Tiny House Toilet Options 2024 (& How To Choose The Best One)

 Composting toilets are probably the most common type of alternative toilet system for tiny houses.

 I have personally owned a high-quality composting toilet, called Nature’s Head, for years in my tiny home, and highly recommend it.
-Also, check out our detailed review of the Nature’s Head Composting Toilet.

 They work using the natural process of decomposition to break down waste and turn it into usable compost.